 Pediatric Health Innovation Funding Programs

-Pediatric Device Development Award
+Pediatric Device Development Support Program

 The program supports the development of pediatric medical devices, with the goal of improving pediatric patient outcomes and quality of life through technology-driven medical solutions.
 The program includes expert guidance and funding for direct expenses related to product development efforts.
 The program must include a University of Minnesota faculty collaborator.
 Read more